JonnyKelso/ray_tracer/README.md

 # ray_tracer
-A simple ray tracer from first principles.
+A simple ray tracer in C++ from first principles.